 The Australian Open is one of the highlights of the tennis calendar and one of the four majors.
 Winning the tournament will allow players to go down in folk law in the sport and whilst it’s probably fair to say not quite as prestigious as Wimbledon or the US Open, having a win in the Australian heat is definitely something to savour.

 The tournament is not only very important because it’s a major, but it’s the first major of the year.
-There is a sizeable break between the last major, the US Open and the Australian, which takes place in January.
+There is a sizeable break between the last major, the US Open and the Australian, which usually takes place in January though will be held in February in 2020.
 Often players will be using this period to solely concentrate on this event, meaning it gets plenty of interest and focus.

 It’s held at Melbourne Park, Melbourne and is played on the hard courts there.
 Interestingly, up until 1987, the tournament was actually played on grass, but switched in an attempt to get a more consistent playing surface, mainly down to the extreme heats that can be on offer.